 3.Good Gamification Template Is Not an End-all Solution

 Though the whole reason of gamification is to make it fun and to drive employee engagement and motivation, it’s important to not lose the seriousness of learning behind.
 The content itself is important too.I need to bring this up because I see an imbalance appropriation of importance towards just the look and feel of gamification template.
 Here is what I have to say about it.

 As training leaders and L&D professionals, you choose to spend enough time to ensure good instruction design has been applied to a content.
 Good gamification template with good content will deliver the results you need.

-Learners will see through meaningfulness of scores and badges depending on how easy or difficult it was for them to get it.
+Learners will see through the meaning fulness of scores and badges depending on how easy or difficult it was for them to get it.
 Keep the spirit of challenge true, use the right mix of simple and complex assessments.
 Make certain that the badges are meaningful and difficult to get.
-For example- “Badge of Participation” can be for everyone, but “Badge of Merit” should be for top 25%.
+For example- “Badge of Participation” can be for everyone, but “Badge of Merit” should be for the top 25%.

 Custom Gamification Templates

 If you are looking for Custom Gamification Template then we are here to help!
 We specialize in delivering our clients with the best of Custom Gamification Templates.
 We are here for creating something amazing just for you!